KirstChat/the-wee-norn-iron-box/README.md

   - CSS linear-gradient was used to add a gradient background to the card overlay for the cards used in the products app.

 - [Django Documentation](https://docs.djangoproject.com/en/3.2/)
-  - The Django Documentation was used to create form choices, return a full URL path with a string query and to check the length of a dictionary in the template.
+  - The Django Documentation was used to create form choices, return a full URL path with a string query and to check the length of a dictionary in the template as well as how to use various other filters in the templates.

 - [Initialise Bootstrap 5 Toasts](https://stackoverflow.com/questions/63515279/how-to-initialize-toasts-with-javascript-in-bootstrap-5)
   - This piece of code from Stack Overflow was used to initialise toasts within Bootstrap 5 using vanilla JavaScript instead of jQuery as Bootstrap 5 no longer relies on jQuery.